vuejs/v2.vuejs.org/src/v2/api/index.md

 - **Usage:**

-  Toggle's the element's `display` CSS property based on the truthy-ness of the expression value.
+  Toggles the element's `display` CSS property based on the truthy-ness of the expression value.

   This directive triggers transitions when its condition changes.